ansible-collections/community.cassandra/README.md

 - `cassandra_streamthroughput`- Sets the stream throughput.
 - `cassandra_table`- Create or drop tables on a Cassandra Keyspace.
 - `cassandra_thrift`- Enables or disables the Thrift server.
+- `cassandra_timeout`- Manages the timeout on the Cassandra node.
 - `cassandra_traceprobability`- Sets the trace probability.
+- `cassandra_truncatehints`- Truncate all hints on the local node, or truncate hints for the endpoint(s) specified.
 - `cassandra_upgradesstables`- Upgrade SSTables which are not on the current Cassandra version.
 - `cassandra_verify`- Checks the data checksum for one or more tables.